 Apply a dab of olive oil to a clean, soft microfibre cloth and buff the leather sofa or armchair with it to help keep them supple.
 In fact, you can mix equal parts white vinegar and olive oil in a bottle, shake well and use it to clean and condition the furniture all in one.
 Wipe and buff the leather afterwards to remove the oil.

-- Vacuum and dust the leather regularly, using the brush attachment to avoid scratching;
+- Regular dusting: Vacuum and dust the leather regularly, using the brush attachment to avoid scratching;

 - Conditioning and moisturizing: After cleaning and drying, treat your furniture with a leather conditioner just before it is completely dry.
 Collins advises 'Another tip for maintaining leather is to invest in a moisturiser/cream to avoid any wear and tear, this is also useful to apply after you’ve tackled any stains.'

-- Take the furniture outside.
+- Airing out: Take the furniture outside.
 A shady spot is best if you're worried about the leather cracking; remove the cushions and allow the furniture to air for as long as possible, and bring it in before the evening starts to feel damp and failing that, air the room with the furniture in it.

-- Sprinkle bicarbonate of soda (baking soda in the US) over leather furniture and cushions, allow it to sit for an hour or two then vacuum off.
-Find out more about how to clean a house with bicarbonate of soda in our guide.
+- Baking soda: Sprinkle baking or bicarbonate of soda over leather furniture and cushions, allow it to sit for an hour or two then vacuum off.

-- White vinegar diluted with water (half and half) wiped over the furniture will work to remove odours.
+- White vinegar: Diluted with water (half and half) and wiped over the furniture will work to remove odors.
 Don't forget to treat the underside of cushions, too.

-- Check for mould and mildew and treat (as above).
+- Damp control: Check for mold and mildew and treat (as above).
 Ensure the leather furniture isn't kept in a dank or damp room.